OpenApp develops European patient registry to support fight against rare disease Tay-Sachs

 Patient Registry Knowledge

-OpenApp have a wealth of knowledge in developing Patient Registries for rare, chronic and acute diseases.
+OpenApp have a wealth of knowledge in developing patient registries for rare, chronic and acute diseases .
 Their already-successful patient centric eHealth registry product is currently in use in 26 countries all across Europe with the European Cystic Fibrosis Foundation as ECFSTracker.
 Their eHealth platform is web-enabled, provides role-based access and is interoperable with other systems.

 “We were delighted to work with Daniel and his team.
 We work with larger patient groups, such as Cystic Fibrosis Europe so it is great to see our product make a difference with all sizes of patient groups.” said Mel McIntyre, MD of OpenApp.

 McIntyre concluded “We're software developers who are in the business of improving healthcare.
 Patient registries do that.
-It's great to see patient groups, like CATS and ACTAYS who are using their data in the best possible way for the advancement of their rare disease and ultimately better patient care.”
+It's great to see patient groups, like CATS and ACTAYS who are using their data in the best possible way for the advancement of rare disease treatment and ultimately better patient care.”

 About CATS Foundation

 The CATS Foundation was established in June 2011 by Daniel and Patricia Lewi.
-Their daughter Amelie was diagnosed with Tay-Sachs at fifteen months of age in March 2011 and at the time there was no UK based charity dedicated to providing support for families affected by Tay-Sachs or Sandhoff disease.
+Their daughter Amelie was diagnosed with Tay-Sachs at fifteen months of age in March 2011 and at the time there was no UK-based charity dedicated to providing support for families affected by Tay-Sachs or Sandhoff disease.
 The CATS Foundation’s main focus is supporting families affected by Tay-Sachs and Sandhoff whilst also raising awareness of the diseases.

 The charity provides a support network, respite trips and vital equipment so that a sufferers quality of life is as high as possible.
 The CATS Foundation also provides funding to the research team who are investigating a potential treatment for both Tay-Sachs and Sandhoff disease.